Benito's full name was Benito

 The stronger the Allies became, the more Mussolini's life was

-in danger.
-His enemies finally caught up with him and his
+to Switzerland, his enemies finally caught up with Mussolini and his

 were shot and hung upside down in Milan, Italy.
 That was on

-April 28, 1945, two days before Adolf went on his honeymoon
+April 28, 1945, just two days before Adolf Hitler went on his honeymoon

 1883 Birth in Predappio, Italy